azizkayumov/clean-code/classes.md

 - private instance variables.
 - public variables (if there is any reason for their existence)

-Public functions should follow the list of variables followed by privaye utilities called by a public funtion right after the public function itself.
+Public functions should follow the list of variables followed by private utilities called by a public funtion right after the public function itself.
 This follows the stepdown rule and helps the class read like a newspaper article.

 Try to keep variables and utility functions `private`, but don't be fanatic about it.
 Sometimes they can be `protected` so that they can be accessed by a test.
 The goal should be **testability**, if a test in the same package needs to call a function or access a variable, we'll make them protected or package scope considering a way to maintain privacy. **Loosening encapsulation is always a last resort**.